DeeptiSahu30/Music-genre-classification/README.md

-# 🎧 Music Genre Classification
+# 🎧 Music Genre Classification using Deep Learning

+## 📌 Overview

-A Deep Learning project that classifies music into different genres using **audio spectrograms and convolutional neural networks**.
+This project builds a **Deep Learning model to classify music into different genres** using audio signal processing and spectrogram-based image learning.

-The system converts raw audio signals into **Mel Spectrogram images**, allowing neural networks to learn patterns in sound and accurately predict the genre of a song.
+Audio files are converted into **Mel Spectrogram images**, which are then used to train deep learning models capable of identifying patterns in music.

 ---

 ## 🚀 Project Workflow

-1. Collect a dataset of music audio files across multiple genres.
+1. Collect the music dataset containing audio files from multiple genres.
-2. Load and preprocess audio using Python libraries such as Librosa.
+2. Preprocess and load the audio files using Librosa.
-3. Convert audio signals into **Mel Spectrogram images**.
+3. Convert the audio signals into **Mel Spectrogram images** to capture sound patterns.
 4. Split the dataset into **training, validation, and testing sets**.
-5. Train deep learning models including a **Custom CNN and InceptionV3 transfer learning model**.
+5. Train deep learning models such as a **Custom CNN** and **InceptionV3 (Transfer Learning)** using the spectrogram images.
-6. Evaluate model performance using validation and test datasets.
+6. Evaluate the model performance using validation and test datasets.
-7. Save the best performing model.
+7. Achieve an overall **classification accuracy of ~85–90%** depending on the model configuration.
+8. Save the best-performing model for future use.
-8. Use the trained model to **predict the genre of new audio files**.
+9. Use the saved model to **predict the genre of new unseen music files**.

+---

+## 🧠 Models Used

+* Custom Convolutional Neural Network (CNN)
+* InceptionV3 Transfer Learning Model

 ---